pbrus/demulos/README.md

 ## Installation

 Download the package wherever you want.
+Additionally you need to have installed the following software:

+ * *gcc*
+ * *make*
+ * *some Unix commands*

-In the next step call the installation script using *bash*:
+Call the installation script using *bash*:
 ```bash
 $ bash install
 ```